 Smart design can be great at discouraging quarterbacking in board games.

 Games that have a traitor, or games with hidden information are good at discouraging quarterbacking because no player has all the information.
 It means that no one can say with absolute certainty what is the best decision for the whole group.

 Other games where players all take their turn simultaneously also don’t provide quarterbacking opportunities.
 As do games which are quite complex and each player has their own specific traits to bring to the game.
 There are even some games where you aren’t allowed to talk at all.

 Games with a traitor

 In co-operative games with traitors mixed in, the game encourages players to keep some information hidden.
-Battlestar Galactica and Dead of Winter are good examples.
+Sabotuer is one example.
 The mechanics mean that no one player ever has all the information so a quarterback cannot say with absolute certainty what the best move is.

-Games like Gloomhaven and Castle Panic are co-operative but characters also have their own objectives to complete.
+Games like Gloomhaven are co-operative but characters also have their own objectives to complete.
 Because of this, you don’t want other players to know everything about what you have available in your hand or what you are planning.

 You need to balance co-operating with your group so that you all succeed, while also taking the best actions for yourself.
 It makes for an interesting co-operative dynamic and means that even if someone is quarterbacking you, you’re still going to do what’s best for yourself sometimes.